fatiando/website-nikola/README.md

 ## Requirements

-You'll need to install Nikola version 5.4.4 and all its dependencies.
+You'll need to install Nikola version 5.5.1 and all its dependencies.
+It is usually easier to install the dependencies separately.

 ## Building the site